JerbsH/kamppistinder/readme.md

-# Our very great project
+# Our very great project for homeless students
+Application to find you a roommate!